 A Buy Out Bond is specifically designed to take benefits from a previous employment; it cannot be contributed to so you’ll have one bond per employment.
 This option does provide ease of administration, better investment strategy and control.
 A Bond is really just tidying up the benefits which allows them to grow under controlled guidance until you’re ready to commence drawdown.
 In addition, as with a deferred scheme, you can also access your funds from the age of 50.

-It would be important to have an open discussion about the impact of charges with your broker.
+It would be important to have an open discussion about the impact of charges with your financial advisor.

 Option 5 – Transfer to a PRSA